Crochet ponytail hat pattern for beginners (3 sizes)

 Step 1: Ch 7, sc in 2nd ch from hook and in each rem ch, (6 stitches)

-Step 2: Slip Stitch in the next two stitches.
+Step 2: Slip stitch in the next two stitches.

 Step 3: Turn your work clockwise